department-of-veterans-affairs/vagov-content/pages/burials-memorials/dic-rates-survivor.md

 **Note:** For the purposes of the 8-year provision, the Veteran must have been receiving or entitled to receive VA disability compensation for their service-connected disability rating totally disabling (including for indidividual unemployability).

-- **If the Veteran had a pay grade of E-1 to E-7 and you qualify for the 8-year provision,** we'll add $280.09 to your monthly payment amount.
-- **If the Veteran had a pay grade of E-8 or E-9 and you qualify for the 8-year provision,** we'll raise your  monthly payment to $1,599.33.
-- **If you have 1 or more dependent children who are under 18 years old,** we'll add $325.77 to your monthly payment amount for each eligible child.

-**You qualify for the 8-year provision if both of the below descriptions are true:**
-<ul><li>The Veteran had a VA service-connected disability rating of totally disabling (including a rating of individual unemployability) for at least the entire 8 years before their death, <strong>and</strong></li><li>You were married to the Veteran for those same 8 years</li></ul>

 <h4>Examples of how to calculate your monthly payment amount</h4>

 If you were the surviving spouse of a Veteran whose pay grade was E-3, and you had 2 dependent children under 18 years, you would calculate your monthly DIC payment amount as below.